The importance of mental health ‘lightkeepers’ showcased at book launch at Whitby’s Ontario Shores

 In his darkest hours, paddleboarder turned mental health advocate Mike Shoreman turned to those closest to him to shine a light to help guide him to safe harbour.

-Wednesday evening, with the Ontario Shores Mental Health Centre on Whitby waterfront as the backdrop, a room full of lightkeepers showed up to support their own at the launch of Shoreman’s latest book: Lightkeepers – the power of becoming Safe Harbour in the mental health crisis.
+Wednesday evening, with the Ontario Shores Mental Health Centre on Whitby waterfront as the backdrop, a room full of lightkeepers showed up to support their own at the launch of Shoreman’s latest book: Lightkeepers – the Power of becoming Safe Harbour in the mental health crisis.

 It was a room full of friends, each touched in some way by Shoreman’s work in breaking down barriers to mental health support, who packed the lecture hall at Ontario Shores for the launch, with longtime Breakfast Television co-host Kevin Frankish in the host chair.